 The two-day skill-building learning lab for Module IV provides opportunity to practice interviewing strategies and techniques with families to gather information for safety, risk, and family assessments.

-115-CW5-S: Investigative Processes in Family-Centered Child Protective Services (1 day + 1 day Learning Lab (115-CW5-LLS) on Interviewing Skills for Investigations)
+115-CW5A-S: Gathering Facts in Family-Centered Child Protective Services (1 day + 1 day Learning Lab (115-CW5A-LLS) on Assessment Skills for Gathering Facts)

-Module V is a one-day workshop that explores principles common to all investigative processes, and unique principles for investigation of sexual abuse, physical abuse, and neglect.
+Module V is a one-day workshop that explores principles common to all fact gathering processes, and unique principles for assessment of sexual abuse, physical abuse, and neglect.
 Participants learn the factors to consider in planning and conducting investigations, including the application of CAPTA to respect parents’ Fourth and Fourteenth Amendment rights during investigations.

 The one-day learning lab for Module V provides opportunity for skill building to enhance the concepts presented in the workshop.
 The day includes a simulation of an investigation of a case from the investigative planning stage, to developing multiple hypotheses, to gathering evidence from investigative interviews.